cube-soft/cube.pdf/Applications/Converter/Readme.md

 as a matter of fact, you can do it in the same manner as you print files.

 CubePDF requires Microsoft .NET Framework 3.5 or more.
-The download link of Microsoft .NET Framework 3.5 is as follows:
+The download link is as follows:
 https://www.microsoft.com/en-us/download/details.aspx?id=22

 ## Support

-CubePDF puts logs to the following files.
+CubePDF outputs the log to the following files.
 When you have some troubles, please contact support@cube-soft.jp along with these log files.

 * C:\ProgramData\CubeSoft\CubePdf\Log\CubePinstaller.log